School of Engineering

 His overall interest is the application of mathematics to issues in control, planning, and decision making.
 He has worked in the technical fields of control theory, optimization theory and algorithms, and investment theory for portfolios and project evaluation.
 He has published six major textbooks: Optimization by Vector Space Methods, Linear and Nonlinear Programming (jointly with Yinyu Ye), Introduction to Dynamic Systems, Microeconomic theory, Investment Science, and Information Science.
 He has published over eighty journal papers.

 BioMr.
-Lyons currently serves as Chairman of CypherPath, a converged infrastructure virtualization company and former Chairman of Shadow Networks, Inc. a cyber security company acquired by Alcalvio in 2016; both are based on technology developed through a tech transfer partnership with Pacific Northwest National Laboratory.
-He also serves as a Director of Real-Time Innovations, a privately held software company focused on advanced real-time integration of complex systems and a major thought leader in the Industrial Internet of Things (IIoT).
-He also serves as a Managing Director of the Meta Club, an early stage special purpose VC fund.
+Lyons is currently a Partner with the Ratio Academy, a developer of online and corporate entrepreneurship and tech company management programs delivered worldwide.
+He also serves as Chairman of CypherPath, a converged infrastructure virtualization company.
+He was former Chairman of Shadow Networks, Inc. a cyber security company acquired by Alcalvio in 2016; both are based on technology developed through a tech transfer partnership with Pacific Northwest National Laboratory.
+He also serves as a Director of Real-Time Innovations (www.rti.com), a privately held software company focused on advanced real-time integration of complex systems and a major thought leader in the Industrial Internet of Things (IIoT).
 He is a strategic advisor to ICEYE, a SAR-based microsatellite data acquisition company.

 He is also a Managing Director of NewLine Ventures, LLC, a management consulting firm.
 From 2008 to 2011, he also served as a Venture Partner with the Paladin Capital Group in Washington, D.C. and as a Venture Partner for ePlanet Ventures I and II.
 He was a co-founder and General Partner of Zilkha Venture Partners (Fund closed out in 2003), an early stage venture capital partnership focused on seed and first round investments in IT and bio-technology companies, principally located in Silicon Valley.
 He founded SafeView, Inc. in 2002, a Government Laboratory (PNNL) spinout, to address aspects of the anti-terrorist physical security market; the Company closed A and B rounds totaling more than $23M led by Draper Fisher Jurvetson, ePlanet Ventures, GE/Invision, Paladin Capital Group, and Novak Biddle.
 He served as Chairman until its sale to L3 Communications in March, 2006.
 This technology is now the security standard in airports worldwide.

-Concurrently, Mr. Lyons is a Consulting Associate Professor at the Stanford University Department of Management Science and Engineering.
+Concurrently, Mr. Lyons is an Adjunct Professor at the Stanford University Departments of Management Science and Engineering and Civil and Environmental Engineering.
 Serving in the Stanford position since 1988, he was a co-developer of the Stanford Technology Ventures Program with Prof. Tom Byers and the founding professor of Technology Venture Formation.
-He also co-teaches, with Prof. Ray Levitt, Entrepreneurship in Civil and Environmental Engineeering.
+He also co-teaches with Prof. Ray Levitt, Entrepreneurship in Civil and Environmental Engineering.
 Both of these courses are some of the highest rated courses in the School of Engineering.
-He is the co-creator of the Stanford Innovation and Entrepreneurship two week program for existing high tech companies produced and managed by the Stanford Center for Professional Development (SCPD).
-This program has just completed its five year anniversary.
+He is the co-creator of the Stanford Innovation and Entrepreneurship two-week program for existing high tech companies produced and managed by the Stanford Center for Professional Development (SCPD).
+This program has just completed its sixth year.
 He has co-produced and delivered numerous other SCPD and STVP programs.
-He is a co-founder of the Innovation Institute focused on creating training platforms for entrepreneurial education.
+He is a co-founder of the Ratio Academy focused on creating training platforms for entrepreneurial education, now co-developing an online program with SCPD.

 From 1980 to 1991, he was a co-founder, a Vice-President, and a Director of Integrated Systems Inc. (INTS, founded 1980), a leading implementer of high-performance real- time control systems for aircraft, automotive, and manufacturing applications.
-INTS was fundamentally a spinout from the Lockheed Palo Alto Research Lab.
-The Company was merged with WindRiver Systems in 1999.
+INTS was fundamentally a spinout from the Lockheed Palo Alto Research Lab and Systems Control, Inc. The Company was merged with WindRiver Systems in 1999.
 WindRiver was acquired by Intel in 2009.

 Mr. Lyons received a Bachelors and Masters (equivalent) in Engineering Physics from Cornell University, an MSEE from Stanford, did Ph.D research in Aero/Astro at Stanford (abd) and an MBA, with Distinction, from the Pepperdine Presidential/Key Executive Program.
 He is a graduate of the Stanford/AEA Institute for the Management of High Technology Companies and a Price-Babson Fellow in Entrepreneurship Education.
 He holds an FAA multi-Engine Airline Transport Pilot License and Certified Flight Instructor Certificates for Instrument and Multi-Engine Aircraft.
 He is an avid sailor and motorcyclist.